Canadian Tribute to Human Rights: Symbolism

 The Canadian Tribute to Human Rights was created in the belief that public art can make a social statement and play a role in mobilizing citizens to awareness and action.
 The Monument marks in public space the importance of human rights in our society, based on the Canadian Charter of Rights and Freedoms and the United Nations Universal Declaration of Human Rights.

 Work is essential for social change, but so too are powerful symbols that can transform people's hearts.
 They point to the changes needed in the world around us.
 For example, in 1980 as one of its first actions, the newly formed Polish trade union Solidarność erected a commemorative monument in Gdansk which embodies that society's sacrifices and aspirations.

-The Canadian Tribute to Human Rights is both a powerful and empowering symbol.
-It suggests a new approach to power – one that emphasizes power based on the recognition of rights and on the empowerment of the individual as well as the community.
-Human community has its social foundation firmly rooted in the enjoyment of equal rights and freedoms by each citizen, as well as in the protection of specially defined minority rights.
-The struggle for freedom, justice, and equality is as old as human history itself.
-In Canada today, we reap the benefits of these generations of struggle, enjoying many freedoms not known even half a century ago.
-Nonetheless, there is still significant work to be done.
+The Canadian Tribute to Human Rights symbolizes the idea that community has its social foundation firmly rooted in the enjoyment of equal rights and freedoms by each citizen.

 When the monument was unveiled on September 30, 1990, it was the world's first such structure dedicated to the struggle for fundamental rights and freedoms.
 It symbolizes the commitment of Canadians to live in a society based on justice, human dignity, and universal rights.
 The hope is that this symbol with inspire and remind our leaders, teach our children, and sensitize our visitors to the idea that human rights are the cornerstone of human community.
 Until the rights of all individuals and groups are respected, none are secure.